History of cities: Asia

-Sub-Saharan Africa
+West Africa

-Agriculture was practiced in sub-Saharan Africa since the third millennium BC.
+Agriculture was practiced in West Africa since the third millennium BC.
 Because of this, cities could develop as centers of non-agricultural activity, well before the influence of Arab urban culture.
+From 1600 BC, Dhar Tichitt, in the south of present-day Mauritania, presented characteristics suggestive of an incipient form of urbanism.
+The second place to show urban characteristics in West Africa was Dia, in present-day Mali, from 800 BC.
+Both Dhar Tichitt and Dia were founded by the same people: the Soninke, who would later also found the Ghana Empire.

-One of the oldest sites documented thus far, Jenné-Jeno in what is today Mali, has been dated to the third century BCE.
+Another ancient site, Jenné-Jeno, in what is today Mali, has been dated to the third century BCE.
 According to Roderick and Susan McIntosh, Jenné-Jeno did not fit into traditional Western conceptions of urbanity as it lacked monumental architecture and a distinctive elite social class, but it should indeed be considered a city based on a functional redefinition of urban development.
 In particular, Jenné-Jeno featured settlement mounds arranged according to a horizontal, rather than vertical, power hierarchy, and served as a center of specialized production and exhibited functional interdependence with the surrounding hinterland.

+More recently, scholars have concluded that the civilization of Djenne-Djenno was likely established by the Mande progenitors of the Bozo people.
+Their habitation of the site spanned the period from 3rd century BCE to 13th century CE.
 Archaeological evidence from Jenné-Jeno, specifically the presence of non-West African glass beads dated from the third century BCE to the fourth century CE, indicates that pre-Arabic trade contacts probably existed between Jenné-Jeno and North Africa.

-Additionally, other early urban centers in sub-Saharan Africa, dated to around 500 CE, include Awdaghust, Kumbi-Saleh the ancient capital of Ghana, and Maranda a center located on a trade rout between Egypt and Gao.
+Additionally, other early urban centers in West Africa, dated to around 500 CE, include Awdaghust, Kumbi Saleh, the ancient capital of Ghana, and Maranda, a center located on a trade route between Egypt and Gao.